Princess Helen of Serbia: Imprisonment

 John had persuaded Helen to leave Alapaevsk and go back to their two young children, whom she had left with John's mother, Grand Duchess Elizabeth Mavrikievna of Russia.
 In June 1918, Helen visited the Ipatiev House and demanded to see the tsar, secretly hoping to pass on letters to the imperial family from their relatives.
 After being refused entry by the guards (who had their rifles aimed at her), she went to the Amerikanskaya Hotel half a mile away, making repeated enquiries to the Cheka.
-She was however arrested by the secret police and imprisoned herself in Perm.
+She was herself arrested by the secret police and imprisoned in Perm.
 The following month, in July 1918, her husband John and several other captive members of the imperial family were killed by the Bolsheviks.

 During her imprisonment, the Bolsheviks brought a girl who called herself Anastasia Romanova to her cell and asked Helen if the girl was Grand Duchess Anastasia Nikolaevna of Russia, the daughter of Tsar Nicholas II.
-Helen said she didn't recognize the girl and the guards took her away.
+Helen said she did not recognize the girl and the guards took her away.
 Two weeks later, Helen was put on a train back to Petrograd.